Picotron: Capabilities

 Picotron has an embedded Lua editor compatible with both PICO-8 and Lua 5.4 syntax.
-It supports 480x270 or 240x135 screen modes with default 32 system colors and 64 definable colors in total.
-For audio, it has 64-node, 16-channel synth and a 8-channel tracker.
+It supports 480x270, 240x135, and 160x90 screen modes with default 32 system colors and 64 definable colors in total.
+For audio, it has a 64-node, 16-channel synth and a 8-channel tracker.
+Picotron's CPU does 8 MIPS and has 16 MB of RAM.

-All of the software for Picotron are written in Lua and can be edited from within the machine itself.
-System tools including the file browser, code editor and the terminal are implemented in userland, compiled just-in-time therefore changes in source code get into effect immediately.
+All of the software for Picotron is written in Lua and can be edited from within the machine itself.
+System tools including the file browser, code editor, and the terminal are implemented in userland, compiled just-in-time so that changes in source code go into effect immediately.
 Custom tools can be created from scratch that run in fullscreen workspaces alongside the bundled editors.
 These additions and the subsequent shift in focus of the machine give Picotron the title of "Workstation" rather than "Console".

-Picotron has a similar API to PICO-8, but does not natively support its cartridges due to the virtual machine difference especially depending on the point math behavior.
+Picotron has a similar API to PICO-8, but does not natively support its cartridges due to the virtual machine difference especially depending on the floating point behavior.

+Picotron initially had a primitive version of the BBS but did not have all the features of PICO-8's Splore.
+Lexaloffle Games released Splore for Picotron in January 2026 as part of Picotron 0.2.2.

+Unlike the PICO-8, as of 2026, Picotron is currently only available for 64-bit systems.
+Picotron heavily depends on 64-bit floating-point values, and while many 32-bit systems support emulation of 64-bit floating-point values, such emulation introduces a performance reduction and added complexity.

 Development

-Development of Picotron started as early as 2017 when Joseph White, who is better known with his nickname Zep and his company Lexaloffle, developed an SFX editor for Voxatron, his second console along with PICO-8.
-Around that time he was asked if he considers developing a PICO-16, to which he replied that he would not consider working on a third console.
+Development of Picotron started as early as 2017 when Joseph White, better known as zep, and his company Lexaloffle developed an SFX editor for Voxatron, his first console along with PICO-8.
+Around that time he was asked if he had considered developing a PICO-16, to which he delightedly entertained working on a third console.
 In 2018 he mentioned that in his free time he "designed a PICO-16 just to remind himself to not make that" and that "PICO-16 does not work at all".
-PICO-8 community expressed great interest in the possibility of a 16-bit fantasy console, which convinced Zep to develop a third console that he dubbed Machine 3.
-He announced Machine 3 to be Picotron next day on June 16, 2021.
+The PICO-8 community expressed great interest in the possibility of a 16-bit fantasy console, which convinced zep to develop the third console.
+He announced "Machine 3" as Picotron the next day on 2021 June 16.

-Zep started to work openly on Picotron after its announcement, occasionally sharing updates via his Twitter account and Lexaloffle BBS blog where he got suggestions and feedbacks from the community.
-On 31 December 2022, Zep announced Picotron Playground, an early web based version of Picotron's runtime and API for users to test the base features.
-On March 14, 2024, he released the first alpha version of Picotron available for purchase.
+zep started working openly on Picotron after its announcement, occasionally sharing updates via his Twitter account and Lexaloffle BBS blog where he got feedback from the community.
+On 2022 December 31, he announced Picotron Playground, an early web version of Picotron's runtime and API for users to test the base features.
+On 2024 March 14, he released the first alpha version of Picotron for purchase.

+Picotron is still frequently updated, and has more features planned.